 |October 13||Cedar Creek|

-Commanded by Captain French, took part in Custer’s charge on the right flank that helped destroy the Confederate army
+Commanded by Captain Edwin French, took part in Custer’s charge on the right flank that broke the Confederate position at the end of the day and took a leading role in the pursuit that helped destroy the Confederate army.

 Newtown, Cedar Creek